ph-ph/ph-ph.github.io/content/posts/web3-twitter.md

 date: 2022-01-11T09:21:59-08:00
 draft: false
 ---
 I spent several weeks in November-December building a data pipeline and a website to surface urls that trend on web3/crypto Twitter.
-This was a collaboration project with [Nadia](https://twitter.com/nseldeib) and [Jared](https://twitter.com/jaredcosulich) from [SPC](https://www.southparkcommons.com/).
+This was a collaboration project with [Nadia](https://twitter.com/nseldeib) and [Jared](https://twitter.com/jaredcosulich) from [South Park Commons](https://www.southparkcommons.com/).
 They were interested in making web3 development easier while I was interested in getting some non-trivial dataset to practice my data wrangling skills.
 In the end I learned a lot more about Google Cloud than about time series analysis or data visualization, but that was fun anyway.

 The idea is simple: Twitter and especially the part of it that talks about crypto and web3 is a noisy and unstructured place.
 Yet it is often the primary source of information about new projects and ideas.
 Can we apply a bit of human curation and data analysis to extract something useful out of it?
-Like, a list of projects that are trending, or a list of users that are worth following?
+For instance, a list of projects that are trending or a list of users that are worth following?

-In our case the "human curation" part was basically handpicking 30-ish Twitter users that are important in some way - it was a mix of VC crypto evangelists like Chris Dixon and Packy McCormick, NFT characters, DAO leaders etc (let's call them "influencers").
+In our case the "human curation" part was basically handpicking 30-ish Twitter users that we felt were high signal for web3 in some way - it was a mix of VC crypto evangelists like Chris Dixon and Packy McCormick, NFT characters, DAO leaders etc (let's call them "influencers").
 The list is obviously incomplete and biased, but the hope was that at scale some biases will cancel out and we'll get something meaningful.

 The "data analysis" part was on me - I used Twitter API to download 100k+ tweets, ran basic data analysis to figure out what I could quickly extract from that data, and built a data processing pipeline to download fresh tweets and process them using BigQuery.
 I then built a super simple website that uses some of the data from BigQuery to show "trending" URLs.